 As the cottage is in the centre of the village, just across from the village green and park, it’s equally suitable for a group of friends or a small family.

-On the first floor the twin and double bedrooms are comfortably and tastefully furnished.
+On the first floor the twin and king size bedrooms are comfortably and tastefully furnished.

 The bathroom is equipped with a p-shaped bath and an over-bath shower.